ChonkyBadger/Vehicle-Spawner/README.md

 `rightAlligned:` When "true", the menu will be alligned to the right hand side of the screen.
 This is enabled by default.
 To disable, set value to "false".
 `enabledInEmergencyVehicles:` This determines whether or not the menu can be opened while in a vehicle apart of the Emergency category, such as a police car.
 Value must be "true" or "false".

+`menus:` This is where you set up each category.
+In the default config, there are two cateogires so you can see how to set up a category and have multiple.
+  `name:` This decides the display name for each category.
+  `aceRequired:` This is the ace perm required to see the category.
+You can change this value.
+  `vehicles:` This is an array which holds all the vehicles.
+    `name:` This is the display name for the vehicle.
+    `spawncode:` This is the spawncode/model name for the vehicle.

 ## License
 Full license is viewable in the LICENSE file in this repository.
 This license is subject to be changed at any given time.